-3.6.3.
-Parking Requirements by Use
+5.4.2.
+Parking Requirements By Use

 - A. Required Parking.
-Parking shall be provided in accordance with Tables 3.6.1-3.6.6.
-All uses listed in Tables 3.6.1-3.6.6 are consistent with the uses in the Use Table(s) found in Section 2.2.7 and Section 2.3.13.
+Parking shall be provided in accordance with Table 5.4.2 below.
+All uses listed in Table 5.4.2 are consistent with the uses in the Use Table(s) found in Section 4.2.7. and Section 4.3.13.
 Where a use is not specifically listed, the Director is responsible for applying the requirement for the most similar use consistent with the Alternative Parking Plan process.
-Notes regarding parking calculations are provided in Tables 3.6.1-3.6.6. - B. Minimum and Maximum Parking.
-Off-street parking requirements provide the minimum and maximum standards to meet the parking needs generated by the various uses permitted by the City's Comprehensive Plan and Code.
-While it is recognized that the automobile is the predominant mode of transportation within the City at this time, the parking requirements outlined in this section are intended to encourage the use of alternative modes of travel and multimodal development strategies (bicycling, walking, transit, Transportation Demand Management (TDM), shared use of parking, etc.) throughout the City, specifically within the Mixed Use Districts.
+Notes regarding parking calculations are provided in Table 5.4.2. - B. Minimum and Maximum Parking.
+Off-street parking requirements provide the minimum and maximum standards to meet the parking needs generated by the various uses permitted by the City's Comprehensive Plan and LDC.
+While it is recognized that the automobile is the predominant mode of transportation within the City at this time, the parking requirements outlined in this Section are intended to encourage the use of alternative modes of travel (bicycling, walking, transit, Transportation Demand Management (TDM), shared use of parking, etc.) throughout the City and specifically within the Mixed-Use districts.
 This shall be done by providing a range of acceptable parking that is responsive to market conditions and individual project needs.
-Specific to Section 3.6.4.: Alternative Vehicle Parking Provisions, an Alternative Parking Plan (APP) may be provided where

-- applications for development projects may not meet a specific, identified use and/or where design alternatives are proposed.

-- C. Parking Requirement by Use Table.
-Requirements for parking are illustrated in Tables 3.6.1-3.6.6.
+Specific to Section 5.4.3.: Alternative Vehicle Parking Provisions, an Alternative Parking Plan (APP) may be provided where applications for development projects may not meet a specific, identified use and/or where design alternatives are proposed. - C. Parking Requirement By Use Table.
+Requirements for parking are illustrated in Table 5.4.2. below.
 Minimum parking required, and maximum parking allowed are defined using a ratio requirement.

-- D. Standard.
+For example, under the "Minimum Required" column, "1.0/Dwelling Unit" shall be understood to mean at minimum one parking space per dwelling unit is required.
+Under the "Maximum Allowed" column, "2.0/Dwelling Unit" shall be understood to mean two parking spaces per dwelling unit are allowed as a maximum. - D. Standard.
 Parking standards shall be set on 1,000 SF (square feet) of floor area unless otherwise noted in the table.
-Where the parking standards are based on floor area, it shall be gross floor area, except the following areas of a structure which may be excluded:

-- 1. Common restrooms;

-- 2. Elevator structures;

-- 3. Parking structures;

-- 4. Public corridors; and
+Where the parking standards are based on floor area, it shall be understood to be gross floor area, except the following areas of a structure which may be excluded: - 1.
+Common restrooms; - 2.
+Elevator structures; - 3.
+Parking structures; and - 4.
+Public corridors.

-- 5. Mechanical rooms.